JosephusPaye/autocheck/README.md

 - Look for specific files (text files, code files, PDFs, and images), and embed them in the report.
 Use this to check for READMEs, assignment cover sheets, etc.
 - Execute commands (with an input file for stdin), and embed the output in the report.
 Use this to compile and run code.
 It even supports running commands in [Cygwin](https://cygwin.com/) on Windows.
 - Compare files or output from commands against an expected result, and show any differences in the report.
 Use this to compare the output of student code to some expected standard.
+- Search for the presence or absence of specific strings in specific files, optionally using a regex.
+It's smart enough to skip comments.
+Use this to find keywords and special strings.

 ---